opendistro/for-elasticsearch-docs/docs/elasticsearch/full-text.md

 ```

-## Common Terms
+## Common terms

-The common terms query separates the query into high- and low-frequency terms based on number of occurrences on the shard.
-Low-frequency terms are weighed more heavily in the results, and high-frequency terms are only considered for documents that already matched one or more low-frequency terms.
+The common terms query separates the query string into high- and low-frequency terms based on number of occurrences on the shard.
+Low-frequency terms are weighed more heavily in the results, and high-frequency terms are considered only for documents that already matched one or more low-frequency terms.
 In that sense, you can think of this query as having a built-in, ever-changing list of stop words.

 ```json
 GET _search